 To track Earned CTR using Databox, follow these steps:

-Reach is the total number of unique users who see your ad at least once in a given time period.
-It indicates the potential audience size reached by your campaign.
+Reach by Ad Group is a metric that shows the unique number of users who saw your ad within a specific ad group, indicating the potential audience reached by your campaign.